artoo-corporation/D2-Python/QUICKSTART.md

 - JWKS rotation is automatic.
 The server can signal refresh; SDK updates keys transparently.
 - Plan/app limits are surfaced clearly in CLI and SDK (`D2PlanLimitError` for 402; `quota_apps_exceeded` for 403).
  - Privacy: Any `user_id` you pass to `d2.set_user()` may be included as-is in cloud usage events.
 Hash/pseudonymize if needed.
+- Telemetry never breaks your app—if the exporter isn’t present, we silently no-op.

 ---
 Need more details?
 Jump to the full `README.md` .